lihanlian/simple-mpc-cbf/README.md

 This repository is about using model predictive control (MPC) and control barrier function (CBF) for robot motion planning problem with obstacle avoidance.
 Two methods are used: one is using eulidean distance (MPC-DC) and the other is using CBF for safety guarantee.
 Python and CasADi are used for implementation.
 It is initiated by the final project of **AEROSP 740 - Model Predictive Control (2024 Winter)** at University of Michigan - Ann Arbor.

-Disclaimer: This is **NOT** an research project.
+Disclaimer: This is **NOT** a research project.
 Some part might not be rigorous and suggestions are welcomed.

 **MPC-DC Reuslts**
 <p align="center">